 How (And Why) To Break Up With Clients

 This is the client who makes inappropriate jokes, has an "old-school" mentality about how business is done and generally makes women uncomfortable.
-I had an inappropriate client who ran a business with his wife and yelled at her in a meeting, which made me feel remarkably uncomfortable.
+When an inappropriate client yelled at his wife (who was also the VP of his company) during one of our meetings, I felt remarkably uncomfortable.
 Not only was it inappropriate to talk to her the way that he did, but to do it in front of me was mortifying.
 I left the meeting that afternoon with a bad taste in my mouth and knew in my gut that I was going to have to break up with this client.
-I finished out my last assignment with him and then recommended that we end our working relationship, telling him that I didn't think I was the best fit for his business' needs.

 The Client With Unrealistic Expectations

-I recently worked with another husband-wife team (I'm starting to see a pattern...) who had an immense sense of urgency when we would speak on the phone and then would disappear for a week (or more!) at a time.
+I worked with another husband-wife team (I'm starting to see a pattern...) who had an immense sense of urgency when we would speak on the phone and then would disappear for a week (or more!) at a time.
 I would rush to complete what we had discussed only to have them go MIA for long stretches of time.
 When they finally would come back online, they were confused about why we weren't further along in the process, or why I couldn't hop on a Saturday afternoon call with them.
 I started to feel as though I was letting them down, but really, I was jumping through hoops to try to live up to their unrealistic expectations.
-I ended up sending them an email explaining that there is a process behind the way that I work and if they can't abide by the process (which prevents me from having to pull all-nighters or work weekends), then we would have to part ways.
-There was no love lost there.

 The Client Who Wants Things For Free